jekyll/minima/projects_2022.md

 We are a theory group with a significant computational component, we write [open source code](https://open-science-training-handbook.gitbook.io/book/open-science-basics/open-research-software-and-open-source) and do [reproducible science](https://blogs.egu.eu/divisions/gd/2018/09/19/reproducible-computational-science/).

-For graduate student positions, applications should be sent by February 15 / 2022 to start in the Fall of the same year.
+For *graduate student positions, applications should be sent by February 15 / 2022 to start in the Fall of the same year*.
+Canadian citizens and permanent residents should send their application no later than March 15.

-For postdocs applications, they will be reviewed until filled.
+For *postdocs applications, they will be reviewed until filled*.

 Examples of possible projects include: